I swore never to read again after ‘To Kill A Mockingbird’ gave me no useful advice on killing mockingbirds. — Homer J. Simpson

 How do you become literate?
 Start reading some books.

-Books on the topic of this essay may be found in The Imaginative Conservative Bookstore.
 This essay originally appeared on Medium (June 2015) and is republished here with gracious permission of the author.